-The book present different scenarios and teaches kids about the importance of personal boundaries (both theirs and others), the respect for other people’s choices and the right to have their choices respected as well.
+The book presents different scenarios and teaches kids about the importance of personal boundaries (both theirs and others), the respect for other people’s choices, and the right to have their choices respected as well.

 How to prepare your child for kindergarten: Talking about good choices

 The start of school faces kids with many new situations they need to handle on their own, so teaching them to make good choices is very important!